Exploring Galactic open clusters with Gaia. II Dynamical Evolution and Stellar Population Properties in Fifteen Nearby

-We validate the convergence of the chains by looking the \citet{gelman1992} diagnostic $\hat{R}$, in which the variance between the chains and the variance in the chains are compared.
+We validate the convergence of the chains by looking at the \citet{gelman1992} diagnostic $\hat{R}$, which compares the variance within chains to the variance between chains.
 We confirm that for all clusters, values of $\hat{R} \leq 1.2$ were obtained, indicating that the convergences have been reached.

-Table \ref{tab:parameters} shows the IMF power-law index with its estimated uncertainties, for the fifteen open clusters.
-Fig. \ref{fig:imf_all_clusters} depicts their IMFs and the fitted power-laws, blue triangles and lines represent the IMF.
-The estimated individual masses of the binary stars components (see Section \ref{sec:binaries_masses}) were used.
-The IMF mean slope for the studied open clusters is $-2.09 \pm 0.23$.
+Table \ref{tab:parameters} lists the PDMF power-law parameters, along with their associated uncertainties, for the fifteen open clusters in our sample.
+Figure \ref{fig:imf_all_clusters} shows the corresponding PDMFs and the fitted power-law functions.
+The mean PDMF slope across the sample is $-2.14 \pm 0.26$.
+No correlation is found between metallicity and the PDMF power-law index, likely due to the limited metallicity range spanned by the sample.
+Also, we did not see any significant difference in the mass distribution slope with age.
+For all the younger clusters with main sequence stars only (from Pozzo 1 to Melotte 22, age $\lesssim$ 100 Myr), the obtained mass distribution is probably very close to their IMF.